DataDog/datadog-agent/docs/public/components/using-components.md

 ```
 cmd /
     <binary name> /
-        main.go                   <-- The entry points from you binary
+        main.go                   <-- The entry points from your binary
-        subcommands /             <-- All subcommand for you binary CLI
+        subcommands /             <-- All subcommand for your binary CLI
             <subcommand name> /   <-- The code specific to a single subcommand
                 command.go
                 command_test.go